ploomcake/ploomcake_buildout/windows-installer-kit/README.txt

 Substitute installer.cfg with the file in this directory.
 Copy ploomcake.html in the c:\Plone41 directory
 Remove Ep7.html in c:\Plone41
-check the version of distribute inside bin\buildout-script.py and fix the pin inside configuration.cfg
+change the version number inside the "version" file check the version of distribute inside bin\buildout-script.py and fix the pin inside configuration.cfg